truschival/DigitalRoosterGui/documentation/configuration.md

 -   `enabled` enabled/disables triggering of alarm

--   `uri` stream uri to play for this alarm
+-   `url` stream uri to play for this alarm

 -   `time` Time of day when to trigger the alarm